Forestry Subsidy Program

 • All chemical treatment must be performed by applicators who are licensed by the State of Colorado.

-• Tree must be located within the City of Littleton boundaries (view city limit map).
+• Tree must be in the City of Littleton (view city limit map).

 • Commercial and industrial properties are not eligible.